genxnetwork/grape/README.md

     The workflow uses GERMLINE for IBD segments detection.
     KING is used to identify relationship for the first 3 degrees, and ERSA algorithm is used for higher order degrees.
     This workflow was added to GRAPE mainly for the case, when input data is already phased and accurately preprocessed.
+4. (BETA!) **RaPID + ERSA**, `--flow rapid`
+    This workflow uses RaPID for the IBD segments detection and requires phased and preprocessed data as input.

 ### Usages